What does “Aikido” mean?

 When training Aikido our aim is not to defeat an opponent, but to defeat ourselves. if you reflect upon how you interact with coworkers, family and friends on a daily basis, you may find that many of the conflicts that you are experiencing are due to internal conflicts you are feeling within yourself.
 We subconsciously project these inner conflicts out onto other people, and then attack the “other” when really it is ourselves with whom we are not at peace.

-Aikido provides a physical, mental and philosophical framework through which we can work upon ourselves, in dynamical confrontational situations, and learn constructive ways to resolve conflict to both people’s advantage.
+Aikido provides a physical, mental and philosophical framework through which we can work upon ourselves, in dynamic situations, and learn constructive ways to resolve conflict to both people’s advantage.

 If you would like to learn how to resolve conflict more constructively, then training Aikido is for you.